-Tesco's Accident & Injury policy provides up to £3,000 of vet bill cover in case your dog or cat is injured in an accident, for up to 12 months.
-Other features include access to the vetline and £2 million of Third Party Liability cover (dogs only).
+Tesco's Accident & Injury policy provides up to £3,000 of vet bill cover in case your dog or cat is injured in an accident, for up to 12 months per condition.
+Other features include access to vetfone and £2 million of Third Party Liability cover (dogs only).

 Accident-only policies won't reimburse for any vet bills associated with illnesses (e.g., skin rashes, digestive trouble, ear infections, tumours, etc.), providing the lowest level of cover.

-A benefit of Tesco's Time Limited policies (Accident & Injury and Standard products) is that the 12-month clock doesn't start until treatment begins (the clock doesn't start when the vet first notices and recommends treatment for a condition, which could be earlier than the treatment start date.)
+A benefit of Tesco's Time Limited policies (Accident & Injury and Standard products) is that the 12-month clock doesn't start until treatment begins (as opposed to starting when the vet first notices and recommends treatment for a condition, which could be earlier than the treatment start date.)
 Starting the clock in this way potentially gives you more time to have treatments covered by your insurance policy.

 Policyholders can choose between £4,000 and £7,500 of maximum benefit cover with Tesco's Extra products.
-With a max benefit plan, the vet cover amount can be used up for each separate illness or injury.
+With a max benefit plan, the vet cover is available for each separate illness or injury.
 There is no time limit for coverage.

-Other features include vetline, Third Party Liability, holiday cancellation, help if you're unwell and death and missing cover.
+Other features include vetfone, Third Party Liability, holiday cancellation, help if you're unwell and death and missing cover.

-Tesco offers two levels of Lifetime vet cover through their Premier product: £7,500 or £10,000.
-One difference between the Premier pet insurance product and Tesco's other offerings is that with Premier, dental cover not only includes damage due to accidents, but also damage due to tooth decay or tooth/gum disease.
-In order to benefit from dental cover due to decay or disease, your pet must get an annual vet dental check and have any recommended treatment.
-Other features include vetline, Third Party Liability, holiday cancellation, help if you're unwell and death and missing cover.
+Tesco offers three levels of Lifetime vet cover through their Premier product: £4,000, £7,500 or £10,000.
+One difference between the Premier pet insurance product and Tesco's other offerings is that with Premier, dental cover not only includes damage due to accidents, but also damage due to tooth decay or tooth/gum disease—provided your pet gets an annual vet dental check and any recommended treatment is carried out.
+Other features include vetfone, Third Party Liability, holiday cancellation, help if you're unwell and death and missing cover.

-Lifetime policies are the most comprehensive—as well as providing the highest levels of cover, reimbursement of conditions is not subject to a time limit or a per-condition limit (there is an annual limit, however, which resets each year).
-Lifetime cover can provide financial assistance for ongoing chronic or recurring health issues for your dog or cat.
+Lifetime policies are the most comprehensive—as well as providing the highest levels of cover, reimbursement of conditions is not subject to a time limit or a per-condition limit—there is an annual limit that resets each year.
+Lifetime cover is the best for providing financial assistance for ongoing chronic or recurring health issues for your dog or cat.